Multlimedia | Circulation | Literacy | John W. Jacobs Technology Center

 FINES, FEES AND CHARGES

-You are eligible for a free library card if you live in Pennsylvania.
-Out of state patrons still qualify for a free library card if they work or attend school in Chester County.
-Otherwise an out-of-state fee of up to $20 may apply.
+You are eligible for a free library card if you live in Chester County.
+Out of county patrons still qualify for a free library card if they work, attend school, or own property in Chester County.
+Otherwise an out-of-county fee of up to $20 may apply.

 Instructions for Getting a Library Card

-· Bring the form to any Chester County Library with valid ID (i.e., driver's license) verifying your current address.
+• Bring completed forms to any Chester County Library along with valid ID (i.e., driver's license) verifying your current address.
 Photo ID is preferred but not required, as long as the document has address information.
-Children may use parent or guardian ID with matching address.

-· All applicants must be present at the library to sign for their new card.
+• Adult applicants applying in person must be present at the library to sign for their new card.

 Chester County Library System Card Application Form